THE VOLGA GERMANS IN PORTLAND

 John Wagner in Portland during his later years.
 Source: Sherrie Gettman Stahl.

 John returned to Russia in late 1898 or early 1899.
-In April 1899, he returned to the United States, sailing from Hamburg and arrving in New York, along with Mary and his son George and his family.
+In April 1899, he returned to the United States, sailing from Hamburg and arriving in New York, along with his wife Mary, his son George, and George's family.

 John was known for his fine craftsmanship in woodworking and furniture making.

-At the time of the 1910 and 1920 U.S. Censuses, John continued living with his son George and his family at 695 Oregon Street.
-Mary must have died prior to the 1910 census.
+At the time of the 1910 and 1920 U.S. Censuses, John continued to live with his son, George, and his family at 695 Oregon Street.
+Mary must have died before the 1910 census.

 The Wagner home at 695 Oregon Street would later be owned by George Schreiber, the son of early pioneers George and Elizabeth Schreiber.